ashishkumarshah/tambola/README.md

 1. The build fails in travis with a PersistenceUnitLoadingException, need to fix that.
 So unfortunately no build passing badge and no code coverage badge until then :( Please reach out, if you can fix it.

 Next Steps
-1. I am looking to build a REST wrapper for the code.
+1. I am looking to build REST API for this project.
 Contributions are welcome.